4mugala/InStringMath/README.md

 It is a simple algorithm which is open to any  (if available) enhancements.
 It is licensed to be permissive for that.

+This algorithm is available in both Python and Javascript: they are possible direct translation of one another.

 ## Author
 Jacob Mugala